unstructai/.github/profile/README.md

 <br><br>
 ## Adaptable Plugin-Based Architecture for Scalable Integrations
 In Unstruct, plugins serve as the essential integration glue, seamlessly connecting the platform to a variety of widely-used external systems across the industry.
-These include, but are not limited to, Slack, PagerDuty, ServiceNow, Zoom, Sentry, and Google, among others.
+These include, but are not limited to, Slack, Jira, PagerDuty, ServiceNow, Zoom, Sentry, and Google, among others.
 The elegance of this architecture lies in its plug-and-play nature.
 For instance, if you are utilizing a documents plugin to store your incident reports on Google, and another user prefers Confluence, the transition is as simple as modifying a setting.
 This adaptability is where the true power of the architecture is realized.<br><br>
 ![image](https://github.com/unstructai/.github/assets/5151108/2a496581-b98f-4116-a551-d3e8ff912adb)

 <br><br>